totobrick/FDE/README.md

 # FDE - IoT Device Simulation & Server

 ## 📌 Overview
-This project consists of X main components:
+This project consists of 3 main components:
 1. **Main serv (Node.js-based)**
 2. **IoT Device Simulation (Python-based)**
 3. **IoT Server (Node.js-based)**

 Each component requires specific dependencies to be installed before running.

+Running the whole project will required to launch all 3 components

 ---